Could COP29 put us on the path to more ambitious national climate commitments?

 Support and guidance to raise ambition

 The primary audience for the NDC 3.0 Navigator is governments in developing countries and the organisations and individuals who may support them in developing NDCs 3.0.
 Such governments often have low capacity to develop NDCs, whether due to limited resources, or limited in-house climate change expertise.
-The NDC 3.0 Navigator will support these governments to identify nationally appropriate opportunities to raise ambition in their and signpost them towards further guidance on key topics and available support.
+The NDC 3.0 Navigator will support these governments to identify nationally appropriate opportunities to raise ambition and signpost them towards further guidance on key topics and available support.

 In this way, the NDC 3.0 Navigator can assist the development of stronger, more ambitious measures that will help the world get back on track to delivering the goals of the Paris Agreement.